infinity0/msg-notes/causal-02-consistency.rst

 There are some nuances about this.
 The fact the ack is explicit and carries no other purpose, means that these need not have ack-monitors registered on them.
-Indeed, in the automatic case, this would result in an infinite loop of acks (but see the next section for a discussion on heartbeats).
+Indeed, in the automatic case, this would result in an indefinite sequence of mutual acks - but see the next section for more discussion on this.

 An implicit ack, such as a normal user message, indicates "some" level [#Nack]_ of understanding of previous messages.
 Automatic explict acks *should not* be